Skip to content

 Everyone writing a book should realize that once it’s done, you will need to get it published, distributed, and visible.

-This article deals with being discoverable through Amazon in particular, but the content will be applicable to anywhere you’re distributing your books to, including Barnes and Noble, iBook, and so on.
+This article focuses on being discoverable through Amazon, in particular, but the content will also apply to any platform you choose to distribute your books to, including Barnes & Noble, iBook, and otheres.

-Okay, so you have your manuscript, whether ghostwritten or you’ve written it yourself.
+Okay, so you have your manuscript, whether it was ghostwritten or you wrote it yourself.
 If you need illustrations for your children’s picture book, you’ve researched and found a great illustrator.

 2. She looks at the cover.